denten-books/plain-text/main.md

 but only in so far as it adds a dimension of materiality to a properly three-dimensional, multi-layered, thick description of text.

-A clarification of the terms and an understanding of form both as formula and device allows us to perceive the history of textual technology as one of the gradual stratification between matter, form, and content.
+A clarification of the terms and an understanding of form both as shape and formula allows us to perceive the history of textual technology as one of the gradual stratification between matter, form, and content.
 Textuality comes unglued.
-This allographic property of text---its ability to "peel" way, to change shape, and to disembed---is worthy of critical attention.
+This allographic property of text---its ability to "peel" way, to change shape, and to dis-embed---is worthy of critical attention.
 I am not only against the theoretical move to batten textuality down, but I think of such attempts as practically and politically imprudent.
 The ephemerality of an electronic text represents the hard-won struggle on the part of writers,